Reduced Physician Compensation and Other Trends in Primary Care

 A UC Davis Health System study reported in September 2012 that primary-care physicians’ earnings averaged as much as $2.8 million less over the course of their careers than their specialist colleagues.

-J. Paul Leigh, lead author of the study, professor of public health sciences and researcher with the UC Davis Center for Healthcare Policy and Research, said, “Without a better payment structure, there will be extraordinary demands on an already scarce resource.”
+J. Paul Leigh, the lead author of the study, professor of public health sciences, and researcher with the UC Davis Center for Healthcare Policy and Research, said, “Without a better payment structure, there will be extraordinary demands on an already scarce resource.”

 Malhotra predicted even more physicians will become hospital/health system employees and earn comparable compensation to what they received in private practice.